 I often work for clients from abroad, so I’m used to smart working or remote working for years, so I set my workflow to this way of work that is not so popular here in Italy.

-I’ve recently completed both the editing and grading of ‘The Spirit of Camden’, a twenty-height length documentary whose duration and the amount of footage have been the most challenging aspects of the project.
+I’ve recently completed both the editing and grading of ‘The Spirit of Camden’, a twenty-eight minutes length documentary whose duration and the amount of footage have been the most challenging aspects of the project.

-Guided by the director Carlo Polisano, Benjamin Legget (DoP), Andrea Pasqua (first AD), Virginia Malavasi (filmmaker) and Holly Xue (filmmakers) filmed the documentary on various cameras: Canon C100, Canon 6D e Panasonic GH5.
+Guided by the director Carlo Polisano, Benjamin Legget (DoP), Andrea Pasqua (first AD), Virginia Malavasi (filmmaker) and Holly Xue (filmmaker) filmed the documentary on various cameras: Canon C100, Canon 6D e Panasonic GH5.

 As well as interviews and b-roll, filming was done during a concert held at the Spiritual Bar in London which was attended by the musicians involved in the project.